numq/flip/README.md

 | Clean Architecture	 | Convention	            | Any	                     | Any            |
 | Decompose           | 	Runtime	              | Any	                     | Component tree |
 | Voyager	            | None	                  | Screen                   | 	Stack-based   |

+## See Also

+- [Reduce & Conquer](https://github.com/numq/reduce-and-conquer) — The UI pattern used in FLIP features.
+- [UseCase](https://github.com/numq/usecase) — Typed business logic with CQRS at the function level.

 ## License